jmersonuo/jmersonuo.github.io/Activities/Population-Tutorial/01-Population-Points.md

 The US Census makes owner/renter information readily available for census block geometries, in this lab series we are going to view the owner/renter information in different ways:

 1) Mapping the per-person level information as a dot density map, and
-2) Viewing the relative incidence of owners to renters using a choropeth map.
+2) Viewing the relative incidence of owners to renters using a choropleth map.

-For this first exercise, we will be creating a dot density map that displays the each individual renter and owner in Portland by block group.
+For this first exercise, we will be creating a dot density map that represents each individual renter and owner in Portland by block group.

 ### In this tutorial you will: